Atmosphere of Mars: Other trace gases

 Carbon monoxide (CO) is produced by the photolysis of CO2 and quickly reacts with the oxidants in the Martian atmosphere to re-form CO2.
 The estimated mean volume ratio of CO in the Martian atmosphere is 0.0747%.

-Noble gases, other than helium and argon, are present at trace levels (≈10 - 0.01 ppmv) in the Martian atmosphere.
+Noble gases, other than helium and argon, are present at trace levels (neon at 2.5 ppmv, krypton at 0.3 ppmv and xenon at 0.08 ppmv) in the Martian atmosphere.
 The concentration of helium, neon, krypton and xenon in the Martian atmosphere has been measured by different missions.
 The isotopic ratios of noble gases reveal information about the early geological activities on Mars and the evolution of its atmosphere.

 Molecular hydrogen (H2) is produced by the reaction between odd hydrogen species in the middle atmosphere.
 It can be delivered to the upper atmosphere by mixing or diffusion, decompose to atomic hydrogen (H) by solar radiation and escape the Martian atmosphere.
 Photochemical modeling estimated that the mixing ratio of H2 in the lower atmosphere is about 15 ±5 ppmv.